 To prevent heatstroke, stay well hydrated along the trail.
 If someone has heatstroke or is showing signs of heatstroke, move them to a cooler place such as the shade, start lowering their body temperature and look at symptoms to see if you need to call 911.
 Don't give any caffeinated, sugary, or alcoholic drinks to them and also avoid very cold drinks, they could cause stomach cramps.

 Other illnesses hikers can get while hiking in hot weather include: Heat Cramps, Sunburns, Heat Rashes.

 Heat cramps are characterized by extremely heavy sweating that leads to muscle pains and spasms.
-If you feel a heat cramp, stop moving with intensity and take a break in a cool place and drink lots of water.
+If you feel a heat cramp, stop moving with intensity, take a break in a cool place, and drink lots of water.
 Make sure cramps go away before attempting more physical activity.

 If heat cramps last for longer than an hour or if you know you have heart problems, seek medical help otherwise heat cramps can lead to things such as heart failure.
 The type of diet you have can also contribute to the intensity and frequency of any heat cramps you may feel.

 Sunburns can vary from not intense to highly intense.
 Sunburns are usually characterized by painful red skin, or blisters on the skin.
 If you get a sunburn, keep the area out of the rays of the sun and make sure to keep the area cool.
 Do not break the blisters that form and do not apply excess chemicals on the area such as sunscreen.
 Moisturizing lotion can be a good choice to help.